queil/rooz/README.md

 You can regenerate the keys by specifying the `--force` parameter.
 Please note that the existing keys will be wiped out.

-### System config

-Rooz exposes some system config via `rooz system configure`.
-At present it only allows to specify `.gitconfig` used by rooz for cloning.
-It can be used e.g. to specify aliases.
-This feature is new and may be extended in the future.

 ### Configure

 :information_source: Read more in the [Configuration](#configuration) section